Reconstructing a user activity timeline from the USN journal

 BasicInfoChange | Close \Users\<u>\Downloads\<file>

-.crdownload, .part, .download extensions are Chrome, Firefox, Edge respectively.
-The atomic rename at the end is what makes the file appear "complete".
+Firefox uses .part, Edge uses .download.
+The atomic rename at the end is what makes the file appear "complete" to Explorer and other readers.

-Installation of a new program typically follows: FileCreate of an installer .exe/.msi in Downloads, then a burst of FileCreate records in \Program Files\ or \Program Files (x86)\ or \Users\<u>\AppData\Local\Programs\.
-The minute-by-minute histogram makes installs trivially identifiable.
+Installation of a new program typically follows: FileCreate of an installer (.exe, .msi, .appx) in Downloads, then a burst of FileCreate records under \Program Files\, \Program Files (x86)\ or \Users\<u>\AppData\Local\Programs\.
+The per-minute histogram makes installs trivially identifiable.
+Cross-reference with AmCache and Prefetch for the execution side.

 The recipe for a "what did the user do today" report:

 1. Pull the user's parsed journal for the day.
-Restrict to records under \Users\<u>\ to remove system noise.
+Restrict to records whose resolved path starts with \Users\<u>\ (the target user).
+This eliminates Windows Update, system caches and OS noise that otherwise dominates.

-2. Compute, per 10-minute bucket: count of FileCreate, DataExtend, BasicInfoChange.
+2. Compute, per 10-minute bucket: counts of FileCreate, DataExtend, BasicInfoChange.

 3. Plot the three series.
 The shape tells you the rough activity: